Leafwing-Studios/fop-rules/docs/character-options/classes/bladesworn.md

 ### Rhythmic Intensity: Bloodlust

 At level 1, you cut your way through the battlefield in an increasingly brutal fashion.
+Once per round, you may spend 1 essence to enhance your basic attacks (including those made using a counterattack).

-The critical hit threshold for your basic attacks (and counterattacks) is reduced by your Rhythm.
+When you use this feature, the critical hit threshold for your enhanced basic attacks is reduced by your Rhythm + Presence.
+You decide whether or not to use this feature after you see your attack roll.

+You may use this feature twice per round at level 9, and three times per round at level 17.

 ### Weapon Bond: Inescapable Curse